vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/029/10_archanta_eke.md

 title = "10"

 +++
-On my solution to the identity of the éke ‘some’, that is, the human ritualists, see the publ. intro.
+On my solution to the identity of the éke ‘some’, that is, the human ritualists, see the published introduction.

 The pattern set in the rest of the hymn is also broken by placing a trisyllabic word initially before the numeral; vss.
 1-9 all begin with a disyllable.